 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Make sure you hire a licensed solar installer.
-This help guarantee that the work is done properly using current best installation practices.
+Verify that your solar installer is properly licensed.
+This helps ensure that the work is done properly using current best installation practices.
 In Illinois, the state Commerce Commission issues licenses to distributed generation energy contractors, including residential solar contractors.

 Contact 3–5 solar companies to get free, detailed quotes.
 Quotes should clearly outline all costs and specify the exact solar components included.
 By comparing multiple quotes, you can identify the option that best fits your budget.

 Quality solar installations should come with comprehensive workmanship and performance warranties.
 The workmanship guarantee covers any installation problems such as poor alignment, cracks in the panels, or poor wiring.
-The performance warranty ensures a specific energy output level.
-Strong warranties indicate that a solar installer trusts its installations.
+The performance warranty promises a specific energy output level.
+Strong warranties indicate that a solar installer has faith in its installations.

 Incentive Type: Property Tax Incentive